 It’s probably fairly obvious how this “relationship-building exercise” ends after taking a couple of wrong turns.
 Nonetheless, a few minutes later, we both decompressed, relaxed a bit, and were glad we were escaping the chaos of city life.
 We were looking forward to our romantic getaway in Dunoon and needed it.

-As we made our way closer to Dunoon we began looking for some of Scotland’s Big Five (red squirrel, red deer, common seal, European otter, and the golden eagle).
+As we made our way closer to Dunoon we began looking for some of Scotland’s Big Five.
 In this section of the Clyde, on almost any day of the year, it’s quite common to spot seals and porpoises.
 In peak months, you may see hundreds or even thousands.
 If you’re really lucky you may even witness a basking shark or a whale.

 Dunoon’s Best Attractions